datolya/rustify-your-projects/_includes/article.md

 PART I. The `uv` radiation is strong

+AstralDocs self-introduction:
+Astral's mission is to make the Python ecosystem more productive by building high-performance developer tools.

 `uv` [self-identifies](https://docs.astral.sh/uv/) as a *fast Python package and project manager*.
 The simplicity of this intro already gives us an impression of what it feels like using this tool.
 They also attach a neat figure to tell us the speed we should expect: